jordanclark/cfamazonproductad/README.md

 United States

 ## Changes
+* 2020-05-08 Removed v4 API which no longer works
-2020-04-10 Added support for Adobe ColdFusion 2018, ColdFusion 2016 & ColdFusion 11, thanks CommandBox!
+* 2020-04-10 Added support for Adobe ColdFusion 2018, ColdFusion 2016 & ColdFusion 11, thanks CommandBox!
-2020-03-23 Added support for all amazon regions/markets to v5.
+* 2020-03-23 Added support for all amazon regions/markets to v5.
 Breaking change to constructor arguments, replaced apiUrl with setEndPoint()
-2020-02-23 Complete rewrite to support new PAAPI v5 2019-06-03 Open source release
+* 2020-02-23 Complete rewrite to support new PAAPI v5
+* 2019-06-03 Open source release

 ## Contributions
 Thanks to Jeff Maciorowski for sponsoring adding/fixing foreign marketplace support in this api client.